bitcoin/bitcoin/doc/build-osx.md

 Build Dash Core
 ------------------------

-1. Clone the bitcoin source code and cd into `dash`
+1. Clone the Dash Core source code and cd into `dash`

         git clone https://github.com/dashpay/dash
         cd dash

-2. Build dash-core:
+2. Build Dash Core:

     Configure and build the headless dash binaries as well as the GUI (if Qt is found).